Tell Us How We’re Doing

 What is school readiness?

-Head Start 0 to 5 defines school readiness as children possessing the skills, knowledge, and attitudes necessary for success in school and for learning and later in life.
-The Approach to School Readiness means that children are ready for school, families are ready to support their children’s learning, and schools are ready for children.
-Head Start 0 to 5 is a leader in the early childhood field with a strong, clear, and comprehensive focus on healthy development, including physical, cognitive, language, literacy, social and emotional development, all of which are essential to children getting ready for school.
 We promote belonging for all infants, toddlers, and pre-school age children, and their families.
 Head Start 0 to 5 parents and staff create and build meaningful partnerships over time through daily interactions.
 Relationships are central to the Head Start School Readiness approach designed to be responsive and inclusive to the cultural diversity and language of families and children within our community.
 With a shared commitment and focus on each families’ strengths, we build positive goal-oriented relationships for the child’s well-being.
 Early relationships have long-term implications for all infant, toddlers, and preschool aged children’s development and their ability to learn and succeed in school.

 What would be my child’s experience in a Head Start 0 to 5 program?

-Routines in our Head Start 0 to 5 program are planned according to each child’s needs and occur in a timely and predictable manner.
-When environments are engaging, they support children’s participation in activities that promote development and learning.
-In our classrooms, we maintain a consistent and flexible Visual Daily Schedule.
-As time is blocked out in an orderly and consistent fashion, children tend to feel secure and become increasingly independent.
-Within the Daily Schedule, there is a balance of active and quiet times as well as a range of child initiated experiences, and teacher planned activities that provide opportunities for play, exploration, and problem solving.
-Activities offered occur in well-designed physical spaces or Interest Areas such as Blocks, Dramatic Play, Toys, Games, Art, Library, Discovery, Sand and Water, Music and Movement, Nutrition, and Outdoors.
+Within the Visual Daily Schedule, there is a balance of active and quiet times as well as a range of child initiated experiences, and teacher planned activities.
+The Creative Curriculum is a scientifically and researched based curriculum, that parents voted for, which provides opportunities for play, exploration, and problem solving.
+Activities offered occur in well-designed physical spaces or interest areas such as Blocks, Dramatic Play, Toys, Games, Art, Library, Discovery, Sand and Water, Music and Movement, Nutrition, and Outdoors.
 We include a balance of large group and small group activities.
-The schedule includes Choice Time, allowing children to choose the Interest Area in which they would like to play, with whom they want to play, and materials to use.
+The Visual Daily Schedule includes Choice Time, allowing children to choose the interest area in which they would like to play, with whom they want to play, and materials to use.
 As children move from one activity to another, transitions can be relaxed and provide opportunities for learning reinforcing concepts and skills.
 Transitions can be a challenge for some children; we provide individualized support and cues to build good habits.
-Mealtimes are more than just nourishing our bodies.
-Meal times in early infancy is different from toddlers, preschoolers, or even late infancy.
-Feeding can provide learning opportunities.
-When a caregiver holds a baby and makes eye contact, they are building social and emotional development.
-In preschool this includes the children and teacher sitting together to share a meal or snack and promotes learning and development such as expanding social skills, improved fine motor skills, increase self-confidence and using proper table manners.
-In the first five years of life, all young children learn in the context of caring, responsive, and stimulating relationships as they explore the world around them.

 HEALTH SERVICES